When and how often you should have a hearing test depends on factors like your age, occupation and history of hearing issues.

 Your hearing health is an important part of your overall well-being.
 Take the necessary steps to prevent hearing loss and get tested regularly for peace of mind.

-If you would like additional information or wish to schedule an appointment with one of our specialists, contact Southwestern Hearing Center today.
+If you would like additional information or wish to schedule an appointment with one of our specialists, contact Southwestern Hearing & Balance today.